What is atherosclerosis?

 PARTHENON clinical trials programme

 PARTHENON’s overall objective is to enhance understanding of the role of ticagrelor in the treatment of atherothrombotic conditions.
-Four studies from the programme have completed with the final study set to read-out in Q4 2018.
+Four studies from the programme have completed to date, with additional studies currently underway - THEMIS, investigating ticagrelor in patients with both type-2 diabetes and coronary atherosclerosis (with no prior heart attack), and THALES, investigating ticagrelor treatment in stroke.

 What we're working on